ErpNetDocs/tech/reference/config-options-reference.md

 45. Key - **UseStartScreenPolicy**
 - a.Action: When the value of this key is:
-    - "1" - the form that is going to be opened when the program is started will be the Start Screen.
+    - "1" - the form that is going to be opened when the program is started will be the Start screen.
 This applies to all users into the database, regardless of the "UseStartScreen" option.
-    - "2" - the starting form will be the Main Menu.
+    - "2" - the starting form will be the Main menu.
 This applies to all users into the database, regardless of the "UseStartScreen" option/key.
     - "0", different from "1" and "2" or the key is not configured for the particular database - there is no global policy.
 Each user decides whether they want to use the start screen using "UseStartScreen" option/key.
 - b.The user sets it manually.
 - c.The key is introduced in version: - 2020.1

 46. Key **UseDefaultMailClient**

-- a.Action: When this key has a value for the particular User and this value is "1", then when creating an email the system will start the default Windows mail client.
+- a.Action: When this key has a value for the particular user and this value is "1", then when creating an email the system will start the default Windows mail client.
 This will apply even if there is a mailbox defined for the user.
 - b.
 The user sets it manually (directly in the registry or using the option available in tab File => Settings => Use default Windows mail client).
 - c.The key is introduced in version: - 2019.1